Ejigbo Palace Organization: Palace chiefs and their functions

-The minor chiefs might have been consulted previously but did not attend the meeting.
+The minor chiefs might have been consulted previously but do not attend the meeting.

 Afterwards, Osolo announced the decision of the council to the people outside]”.

 Installation of a new oba

 Death of an oba

-When an oba dies ('waja'), regardless of the time spent in the position, the priests of Orisa-Ogiyan and of other gods are the first people to see his dead body so that they can perform special rites and rituals on the demised oba.
+When the oba dies (wá jà in yoruba), regardless of the time spent in the position, the priests of Orisa-Ogiyan and of other gods are the first people to see his dead body so that they can perform special rites and rituals on the demised oba.
 This happens before an announcement to the public is made.

 Selecting a new oba

-The method of selection of a new oba in Ejigbo in the days before the spread and conquest of Western Civilization in the land of Yoruba was quite different from the way it is selected today.
+The method of selection of a new oba in Ejigbo in the old days before the spread and conquest of Western Civilization in the land of Yoruba was quite different from the way it is selected nowadays.
 Today, there are innovations, motivations and improvements in the selection of an oba.

 Orisa-Ogiyan

 Ogiyan is the name of the person who holds the title of oba in Ejigbo.
 Ogiyan is the short form of “Ogiriniyan,” the father of the founder of Ejigbo (Akinjole).
 Therefore, the god worshiped by Ogiriniyan when Akinjole became its custodian was called Orisa-Ogiyan (The god of Ogiyan).
 Ogiyan festival is the only festival that unites all sons and daughters, Muslims and Christians, of Ejigbo together.
 The Orisa Ogiyan festival is held at the beginning of the harvest of new yams, usually in the rainy season.
 The Orisa is fed with new yam and epo pupa (palm oil).
 It occurs every year during the month of September.
 The King’s palace (Aafin) is the center of spiritual rites and social activities during this period.
-The oba, being the custodian of the god and all the activities, social and spiritual, are focused on him.
+The oba, being the custodian of the god and all the activities(social and spiritual) are focused on him.

 Conclusion

 The founder of the present day Ejigbo was a priest of Ile Ife (Ogiriniyan’s sons, one of the youngest sons of Oduduwa) whose name was Akinjole.
-He left Ile Ife the time Oranmiyan returned from Benin to the Old Oyo Empire.
-Being the custodian of his fathers’ god – Orisa Nla, he left Ile Ife with it to found Ejigbo.
+He left Ile-Ife at the time Oranmiyan returned from Benin to the Old Oyo Empire.
+Being the custodian of his fathers’ god – Orisa Nla, he left Ile-Ife with it to found Ejigbo.
 The god later became known as ‘Orisa Ogiyan’ in Ejigbo.